 You'll also want to avoid adding health-busting additives like sugar to your coffee or tea.
 Even milk is best avoided, as the proteins in milk may bind to and neutralize the antioxidants in tea, such that its health benefits are significantly reduced.
 For instance, one study found, "Milk counteracts the favorable health effects of tea on vascular function."25 Similar effects have been noted in coffee, with one study revealing that the antioxidant capacity of coffee was "significantly decreased by milk addition."26

-Further, while most people can safely consume coffee and tea, if you're pregnant you should avoid both due to the caffeine.
-Not only has coffee consumption during pregnancy been linked to low birth weight babies,27 but also heart problems28 and behavioral disorders in later life.29
+Further, while most people can safely consume coffee and tea, if you're pregnant, I believe you should avoid both due to the caffeine.
+Not only has coffee consumption during pregnancy been linked to low birth weight babies,27 but also to heart problems in a mouse study28 and to behavioral disorders in later life, if the mother consumes caffeine at 15 weeks gestation, a key point when the fetal brain seems most susceptible to caffeine exposure.29

 Tricks to Boost the Health Benefits of Your Coffee or Tea